The AI Act in 2026: timeline, obligations and when enforcement really begins

 What exactly changes on 2 August 2026

 The AI Act entered into force on 1 August 2024, but its application has been phased.
 Some blocks have been in force since 2025 (prohibitions, AI literacy, general-purpose AI model obligations).
-What changes on 2 August 2026 is the heart of the Regulation: the full regime for high-risk systems under Annex III, the transparency obligations of Article 50, and the activation of national enforcement powers.
+What changes on 2 August 2026 is the transparency obligations of Article 50 and the activation of national enforcement powers.
+The full regime for high-risk systems under Annex III — originally due the same day — no longer applies on this date: the Digital Omnibus pushed it to 2 December 2027, and national regulatory sandboxes to 2 August 2027 (see below).

 Definitive AI Act timeline